AeroSteveO/EspDeck/README.md

 Case design based off of: https://www.thingiverse.com/thing:5204033.
 I extended the height of the case for my inefficient use of space inside of it, I also made some modifications to better hold the Esp8266

+Case design can also be found here: https://www.thingiverse.com/thing:5223223

 # Wiring